 7. System administration#

-This chapter covers low-level configuration tasks for technical administrators managing Nubus for UCS systems.
-It addresses the components that underpin every running system: the kernel, the boot process, network connectivity, and outbound proxy access.
+This chapter covers low-level configuration and operational tasks for technical administrators managing Nubus for UCS systems.
+It includes system configuration, administrative access, regional settings, service management, scheduled tasks, logging, diagnostics, and platform-level topics such as the kernel, boot process, network configuration, and proxy settings.

 - Kernel